rjtmahinay/blog-rjtmahinay/clb9guu2f000208medmotcc3m.md

 ### Micronaut Code

-The string transformation will be handled by a simple Micronaut Lambda code as seen below:
+The string transformation will be handled by a simple Micronaut Lambda code as seen below.

 ```java
 @Slf4j